r0oth3x49/udemy-dl/README.md

 - Download course to user requested path (option: `-o / --output`).
 - Authentication using cookies (option: `-k / --cookies`).
 - Download/save lecture names (option: `--names`).
-- Download lectures containing unsafe *unicode* characters in title/name (option: `--unsafe`).
+- Download lectures containing unsafe *Unicode* characters in title/name (option: `--unsafe`).

 ## ***Issue Reporting Guideline***

 To maintain an effective bugfix workflow and make sure issues will be solved, I ask reporters to follow some simple guidelines.

 ### ***Note***
- - ***if any of the issue is not following the below template and guideline i will not facilitate that issue & will directly close.***
+ - ***if any of the issues is not following the below template and guideline, I will not facilitate that issue & will directly close.***

 Before creating an issue, please do the following:

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` in the repository.
-3. Make sure, that information you are about to report is related to this repository and not the one available ***Python's repository***, Because this repository cannot be downloaded via pip.
+3. Make sure, that information you are about to report is related to this repository and not the one available ***Python's repository*** because this repository cannot be downloaded via pip.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
-What was the course url?
+What was the course URL?
 What steps will reproduce the issue?
 What OS experience the problem?
 All these details will help to fix any potential bugs as soon as possible.

 ### ***Example:***